OpenTechSchool/html-css-beginners/core/first-repo.md

   remote repository).
 You could also call it _github_ or _upstream_ or anything you like, as it only applies to your local repository.
 * *git push* pushes commits to _origin_ (GitHub) from the branch _master_ (the default branch).
-The `-u` option tells git that we want _origin_ as the default in future, so we don't have to type it every time.
+The `-u` option tells git that we want to push to a branch called _master_ on the remote repository called _origin_ as the default in future, so we don't have to type it every time.
+Our local and remote _master_ branches are now linked.

 # Streamlining the process